What is OJEU?

 To make things slightly more complicated to understand, but ultimately more transparent and equal on an EU level, government departments need to adhere to what are known as OJEU thresholds.
 If a public authority contract is above certain contract value (above the threshold), EC Procurement Regulations require that the contract has to be awarded using an EU/OJEU compliant route to market.
 This can include publishing the opportunity via OJEU.
 This means the playing field is open to companies in the UK but also across the EU.
 By doing this the EU wants to ensure the free movement of supplies, services and works.

 The OJEU limits for the UK are currently set at:

-These are updated every two years and the next update will be January 2018.
+These are updated every two years and the last update was January 2018.

 Any contracts “Below OJEU” (yes another procurement term) doesn’t fall under EU regulations.
 However, any procurement, regardless of the value needs to be fair, transparent and have sufficient advertising to enable competition amongst suppliers.

 Around 2500 new OJEU notices are advertised each week.
 When an OJEU notice in the form of an Invitation to Tender (ITT) is released, suppliers can officially apply for the opportunity.
 You can apply for OJEU tenders using Tenders Electronic daily, affectionately nicknamed TED.
 Don’t confuse it with TedX.
 No inspirational videos to find here.
 This website is a “tiny” bit more user unfriendly.
 Nevertheless, once you get past this there is a lot to gain from it.
 Like new public-sector business for example or an insight into what the buyers might need or an opportunity to beat your competitor.
 Definitely worth a visit!

 Be on the lookout for PINs and CAN’s

 Don’t just pay attention to the ITT’s when you go on TED.
 There is more to gain from it!